 Imagine exploring the cinematic world of James Bond adorned with all the fancy tech you see in the movies, followed by a lavish meal at the equally stunning Ice Q restaurant nearby!
 Now, in addition to being a lovely skiing destination, the Austrian Alps will also be known for having a secret Bond lair equipped with futuristic tech that will transport you into his adventurous and exciting world.
 Complete with outdoor adventure center Area 47 and the 4-star Aqua Dome hotel in the vicinity, these mountains are now a perfect summer getaway.

-There can’t be a better way to live a legit James Bong moment!
+There can’t be a better way to live a legit James Bond moment!
 Why wait?
 Book your trip to Europe right away and live the 007 experience!

 Looking To Book An International Holiday?